DeepMind Health inks another 5-year NHS app deal in face of ongoing controversy

 “The whole point of the FHIR development is it’s open and standardized so that there are options which become available.
 I think the FHIR standard will become the defacto standard across the NHS completely,” said Forrest.

-While the services agreement is tied to Streams, the Trust is also evidently hoping to be able to apply a similar task management app approach to additional conditions in future — with the ISA talking about additional “modules” that might be developed for the app, i.e. to expand out from just acting as an earlier detection warning system for AKI.
+While the services agreement is tied to Streams, the Trust is also evidently hoping to be able to apply a similar task management app approach to additional conditions in future — with the agreement talking about additional “modules” that might be developed for the app, i.e. to expand out from just acting as an earlier detection warning system for AKI.

-Lewis explained the aim is to digitize more existing paper-based process — though it’s not yet clear what exactly what additional condition alerts might be bolted on to Streams in future.
+Lewis explained the aim is to digitize other existing paper-based process — though it’s not yet clear exactly which additional ‘condition alerts’ might be bolted on to its deployment of Streams in future.

 “This is really based on the patient, so that what we’ve got in there is data about the patient and about what’s happening to the patient while they’re here with us as an in patient that can help us identify when there are potential problems,” said Lewis.